c-grigsby/linear-algebra-for-ml/week4/README.md

 - Interpret the determinant of a matrix as an area and calculate the determinant of an inverse of a matrix and a product of matrices
 - Determine the bases and span of vectors
-- Find eigenbases for a special type of linear transformations commonly used in machine learning
+- Find eigenbases for a special type of linear transformation commonly used in machine learning
 - Calculate the eignenvalues and eigenvectors of a linear transformation (matrix)

 ## Keynote